How Love Affects Your Health

 I believe that “love” is the most inappropriately used word, and has been diluted so dramatically that the very core of its meaning has been largely lost.

 Interestingly though, despite all the accolades of love, there is one extremely important person who is often left out… and that person is you.
 Many people find it very difficult to say these few simple words, “I love myself.”

 This is likely because they simply do not feel it, or because they feel that to say “I love myself” actually denotes a negative connotation suggesting an egotistical, selfish, or worse, narcissistic nature.
-Yet willingly accepting the opposite would suggest a lack of self-esteem, self-worth, self-acceptance and self-confidence.
+Yet willingly accepting the opposite would suggest a lack of self-esteem, self-worth, self-acceptance, and self-confidence.
 All of which equals a lack of self-love.

 Why are these negative characteristics so easily accepted in our society—so easily accepted by you?

 This generally occurs when we are not in line with our authentic self, our true selves who lie underneath the personas that were created in order to satisfy our environment and those in it who we wish to impress or gain acceptance.
-Though this seems like a solution to “fit in”, in reality it is a path doomed for the type of unhappiness that leads to depression and/or anxiety.
+Though this seems like a solution to “fit in”, in reality, it is a path doomed to the type of unhappiness that leads to depression and/or anxiety.
 And when we deny our true selves, or our authentic selves, on a subconscious level we are moving away from our true beliefs and passions.
-And since there can be no peace in living this way, we try to fill this intangible void with what is considered to be acceptable standards in other people’s eyes, and in the process we deny ourselves honesty and forego the search for real love in lieu of the illusion of love.
+And since there can be no peace in living this way, we try to fill this intangible void with what is considered to be acceptable standards in other people’s eyes, and in the process, we deny ourselves honesty and forego the search for real love in lieu of the illusion of love.